devPatidar19/Demo/README.md

 # Demo
-This is the Demo repository
+This is my Demo repository